okj203/dev_lesson_plans/sprint_1/lecture_notes/readme.md

 `<aside>` - contains content that is indirectly related to the main content within the section.
 `<footer>` - generally contains information about the site, such as site owner, contact information, copyright, etc.

++ Using specific semantic elements improves the accessibility of our webpage and helps our potential audience with disability and has trouble with vision.
+Using the screen reader, our users with disability can visualise our webpage more easily.

 ---

+There are different types of elements:

-## Block Element vs Inline Elements
+## Block Elements vs Inline Elements

 * Block elements take over the entire row, inline elements don't.
 * [HTML Block and Inline Elements](https://www.w3schools.com/html/html_blocks.asp)